BxNoel/QXQ_transpiler_benchmarking/README.md

 4. Quantum Volume (QV)

 # Install Required Packages: #
-1. Refer to setupcfg file to install all required packages Youtube Link for directions: (https://youtu.be/JKegib9jgVA)
+1. Refer to setup.cfg file to install all required packages Youtube Link for directions: (https://youtu.be/JKegib9jgVA)

 # Directions To Operate: #